ipp-ementa/ipp-ementa/README.md

 ## Components responsibilities

-Currently ipp-ementa is structured in four components, being these:
+Currently ipp-ementa is structured in five components, being these:

 ### IPED